 Prior to this drama, about half of the approximately forty Peace Mission prospects who had come during the previous 6-8 month period to check out the new Father Divine in Redwood Valley, had voluntarily decided to return to Philadelphia (Six Years with God: Life Inside Reverend Jim Jones’s Peoples Temple.
 New York: A & W Publishers, 1979, 178, 179).

 In many ways Christianity is a utopian promising religious system built around the mythos of a self saving God/Man.
 Two thousand years after its founding, it is still the world’s dominant religion.
 See Max Fisher, Our Christian Earth.
-The Outstanding Reach of The World’s Largest Religion (Washington Post, December 18, 2012); and Cha cha, “Is Christianity The Main Religion on Earth?”
+The Outstanding Reach of The World’s Largest Religion (Washington Post, December 18, 2012).

 The tiny 20th century cult of Christianity that produced Father Jehovia, St John the Divine, Father Divine, and Jim Jones, no matter how obscure the history or horribly tragic the final outcome, all tie back into the core Christian nexus and mythos and ultimately belong there, even if the vast majority of their normative Christian comrades might shudder to think so.